vishalgimhan/DeepLearning-Projects/README.md

 - **Training and Evaluation**: The autoencoder is trained for 10 epochs.
 The hidden representations from the autoencoder are used to train a Logistic Regression model for fraud detection.
 The model achieves an accuracy of 97.1%.

 - **Results**: The classification report shows high precision and recall for both classes, indicating the model’s effectiveness in detecting fraudulent transactions.

+**04. Data Augmentation for Image Processing**

+- **Install Tensorflow**: The project starts with installing necessary packages like tensorflow_docs and tensorflow_datasets.

+- **Image Augmentation**: Various augmentation techniques are applied to a single image, including flipping, grayscaling, saturation adjustment, brightness adjustment, rotation, and cropping.

+- **Dataset Augmentation**: The MNIST dataset is augmented with techniques like random cropping and brightness adjustment.

+- **Model Training**: Two models are trained—one with augmented data and one without.
+The augmented model shows better performance and less overfitting compared to the non-augmented model